7 Days, 6 Nights

 Zone: High Alpine

-Dinner will be served early so you can catch a few hours of sleep before midnight.
-If possible, get to bed around 7 PM because you will be awoken just before midnight to start the final push to the summit (5895m).
-You should also take some time to prepare your climbing equipment and clothing before going to bed.
+Dinner will be served early, allowing you to sleep a few hours before midnight.
+If possible, go to bed around 7 p.m., as you will be woken just before midnight to begin the final push to the summit (5895m).
+Before you go to bed, spend some time preparing your climbing equipment and clothing.

 Distance: ~ 4.5 km ascent and 11 km descent